logzio/documentation/docs/user-guide/admin/give-aws-access-with-iam-roles.md

 Navigate to [IAM policies](https://us-east-1.console.aws.amazon.com/iam/home#/policies) and click **Create policy**.

 In the **JSON** tab,
-replace the default JSON with the policy you copied from Logz.io.
+replace the default JSON with the policy you copied from Logz.io in the previous step.

 Click **Next** to continue.